feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment rates, and main economic sectors."
+#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, major industries, and challenges faced."
 #>
 #> [[1]]$response
-#> [1] "As of early 2024, Algeria's GDP growth is around 2-3% annually, recovering from past oil price shocks; inflation is moderate at about 5-7%.
-Unemployment remains high, near 11-12%, especially among youth.
-The economy heavily relies on hydrocarbons, with oil and gas comprising about 95% of exports and 60% of government revenue, while agriculture and manufacturing are smaller sectors."
+#> [1] "As of 2024, Algeria's GDP growth is moderate, around 2-3% annually, driven by hydrocarbons (oil and gas) which dominate the economy.
+Key challenges include diversification away from oil dependence, high unemployment, and inflation pressures amid global energy market volatility."
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE